anantoghosh/a11y-presentation/slides.md

 # 2. Incorrect tab-index

-- Only vaild values for tabindex are 0 and -1.
+- Only valid values for tabindex are 0 and -1.
 - Don't use tabindex for native interactive elements.

 https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex